Skip to main content

 • Needs (50%).
 This category encompasses essential expenses that you must cover to maintain your basic standard of living.
 It typically includes items like rent or mortgage payments, utilities, groceries, transportation costs, insurance premiums, and minimum debt payments.
 These are non-negotiable expenses required for your daily life.

 • Wants (30%).
 The "wants" category includes discretionary spending on non-essential items that enhance your quality of life but aren't crucial for survival.
 This can encompass expenses like dining out, entertainment, hobbies, vacations, and other lifestyle choices.
-It allows you to enjoy your income and have some flexibility for personal preferences.
+It allows you to enjoy your income and has some flexibility for personal preferences.

 • Savings and Debt Repayment (20%).
 The remaining 20% of your income should be allocated to savings and debt repayment.
 This category includes contributions to savings accounts, retirement funds, emergency funds, and any extra payments toward outstanding debts, such as credit card debt, student loans, or personal loans.
 It's a crucial part of building financial security and planning for the future.